Danny999999999/notes-on-programming-language-design/slides/module_09_typeclasses.md/module_09_typeclasses.md

 Classes are built around an SOA assumption, which is a good assumption most of the time, but not always.

 On the other hand, what if you were never using classes to begin with?
-Your module may have used handles for game objects.
+Your module may have used handles for game objects with totally independent data structures.

 If so, congratulations, you probably didn't break any external code when you refactored.